ulimartinez/shell/shell/README.md

 All of these features have been tested in interactive mode.
 However, changing directory and background do not pass the test in [testShell.sh](testshell.sh).

+This shell starts in the HOME directory, taken from the environment.

 usage
 ----------------
 In order to build the project, navigate to the shell directory and run